chqiwang/convseg/README.md

 It is better to use a nvidia GPU to accelerate the training procedure.

 ## Data
-Downlaod `data.zip` from <https://drive.google.com/open?id=0B-f0oKMQIe6sQVNxeE9JeUJfQ0k> (It is better to use Google Chrome.
-I met some problem when open this link with Safari).
+Downlaod `data.zip` from <https://drive.google.com/open?id=0B-f0oKMQIe6sQVNxeE9JeUJfQ0k>.
+Extract `data.zip` to this directory.

-Extract data.zip to this directory.
 So the file tree would be:

 	convseg
 	|	data